On the nonexistence of NLS breathers: Breathers with zero background

 \subsection{Mass subcritical case (one dimension)}

-Now we consider the focusing \eqref{nNLS} in the one dimensional case with $2\le p < 4$.
+Now we consider the focusing case of \eqref{nNLS} in one dimension, with $2\le p < 4$.
 Using the ground state, we will show nonexistence of breathers for \eqref{nNLS} with small mass and exponential decay slightly stronger than the ground state.